loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Scheme.typ

 As can be seen in the tables above lambdas are still part of the language in the compilation scheme at this late stage.
-Commonly lambdas are removed entierly somewhat early in a language, but in #ln we remove them when compiling to x86-64.
+Commonly lambdas are removed entierly somewhat early in a language, but in #ln we remove them at almost the last step; when compiling to x86-64.
 The method used is very close in principle in lambda lifting, in that lambdas are lifted to the top, but unlike lambda lifting or closure conversion, the function are never modified.
 The parameters are not touched, unlike in the two other methods, where